-Never Stop Not Stopping
+Never Stop Moving Forward

-Although, what that really meant was I was going to buy as many toys as I could and party all the time.
+Although, what that meant was I was going to buy as many toys as I could and party all the time.

 I couldn’t spend time with friends because my friends expected me to be the person I hated.
-I couldn’t pass the time with work because I was unemployed and the only thing I knew how to write about was the lifestyle I used to lead as the person I hated.
+I couldn’t pass time with work because I was unemployed and the only thing I knew how to write about was the lifestyle I used to lead as the person I hated.
 If I went to my gym I was surrounded by people who expected the old me, and if I went to a different gym I couldn’t find the motivation to give a shit.

 This is not a post about following your dreams or quitting your job or traveling the world.
 This post is about handling what life throws you and moving forward.

 When things are good, be grateful they are good and charge toward something, ANYTHING.

 Take advantage of knowing you’re in a good place!